bencan1a/space_hulk_game/memory-bank/decisionLog.md

 **Implications**:
 - Positive: More reliable tests, better focus on core functionality, less maintenance overhead
 - Negative: Less comprehensive testing of edge cases (mitigated by the robust error handling system)

+### 3/2/2025 - Method Naming Convention Standardization

+**Context**: The CrewAI crew was failing to start due to syntax errors, specifically KeyErrors when trying to access agent and task configurations from the YAML files.

+**Decision**: Implement a naming convention that ensures method names decorated with `@agent` and `@task` exactly match their counterparts in the YAML configuration files (using PascalCase instead of Python's typical snake_case for method names).

+**Alternatives Considered**:
+1. Modifying the YAML files to use snake_case instead (rejected to maintain backward compatibility)
+2. Creating a mapping layer between different naming conventions (rejected due to added complexity)
+3. Creating a name transformation function (rejected because it would require modifying CrewAI internals)

+**Rationale**: The CrewAI framework requires method names to exactly match the corresponding keys in the YAML configuration files.
+Our analysis revealed that using snake_case for methods (e.g., `plot_master_agent`) but PascalCase in YAML (e.g., "PlotMasterAgent") was causing mapping errors.
+While this solution deviates from Python's conventional naming standards, it maintains compatibility with the CrewAI framework's requirements.

+**Implications**:
+- Positive: Enables the CrewAI crew to function correctly, resolving the KeyErrors that prevented initialization
+- Negative: Deviates from standard Python naming conventions (mitigated with clear documentation in method docstrings)

+### 3/2/2025 - YAML Configuration File Loading

+**Context**: The crew was treating string paths to YAML files as if they were already loaded dictionaries, causing errors during initialization.

+**Decision**: Implement proper YAML configuration file loading in the `__init__` method with robust error handling and logging.

+**Alternatives Considered**:
+1. Loading configurations in each individual method (rejected due to redundancy and potential inconsistency)
+2. Using environment variables for configuration (rejected as overly complex for this use case)
+3. Using a separate configuration manager class (rejected as unnecessary for the current needs)

+**Rationale**: Centralizing configuration loading in the initialization method ensures configurations are loaded once, consistently, and before they're needed by any methods.
+Using absolute path resolution with os.path makes the code more robust across different execution environments, while added logging helps with debugging configuration issues.

+**Implications**:
+- Positive: More robust configuration handling, improved error detection, better logging for troubleshooting
+- Negative: Slightly increased initialization overhead (negligible impact on performance)

+### 3/2/2025 - Input Mapping Enhancement

+**Context**: The `main.py` file provides input with a 'game' key, but the prepare_inputs method in crew.py was expecting a 'prompt' key, causing validation errors.

+**Decision**: Enhance the input handling to work with both 'game' and 'prompt' input keys, automatically mapping between them when needed.

+**Alternatives Considered**:
+1. Modifying main.py to use 'prompt' instead of 'game' (rejected to maintain backward compatibility)
+2. Using a fixed default value without checking inputs (rejected due to reduced flexibility)

+**Rationale**: Supporting multiple input key names provides flexibility and ensures backward compatibility with existing code.
+This approach reduces errors when different parts of the system use different naming conventions for the same conceptual data.

+**Implications**:
+- Positive: More flexible input handling, reduced chance of validation errors, better user experience
+- Negative: Slightly more complex code in the prepare_inputs method (justified by the improved robustness)